semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

 If you want, a next step after this epic is to define a **minimal JSON-LD example** of:

-* A node with an OperationalNodeConfig,
+* A knop with an OperationalNodeConfig,
 * Inheriting a PlatformConfig from `sflo-platform-defaults`,
 * And producing a specific HTML page wired to a TemplateResource + StylesheetResource.